 Brentford FC players currently number 25 in their first team squad, with 20 players in the ‘B’ team.

 There are a number of Brentford FC players from the past that entered the Brentford Hall of Fame.
-There are 45 members of the Brentford Hall of Fame currently, with inductions taking place every year.
-Lloyd Owusu was the latest player to be inducted in January 2016.
+There are 53 members of the Brentford Hall of Fame currently, with inductions taking place every year.
+Wally Bragg, Roger Cross, Ian Dargie, Andrew McCulloch and George Poyser were the 2018 inductees.

 Jim Towers is classed as one of Brentford’s best ever players.
 Towers is Brentford’s all time leading goalscorer.
 Stan Bowles is another of Brentford’s best ever players, and was named in a PFA vote as the best player in Brentford history.